 Solving physical processes: advection, reaction, diffusion & wave propagation

-Spatial and temporal discretisation: finite-differences and explicit time-stepping
+Spatial and temporal discretisation: finite differences and explicit time-stepping

 Software development tools: Git, Continuous Integration